You know I love making headboard benches, right? How about a small black bench for an entryway, or end of the bed?

 I cut some scrap wood pieces the exact same size to get the placement of the lower braces correct.

 This is a dry fit.
-You may notice that I started the bench in the basement shop, and now it’s outside.
+You may notice that I started the small black bench in the basement shop, and now it’s outside.
 We had about a week of cooler weather and I was able to bring it up from the basement to finish it.

 I used Minwax Dark Walnut to stain the seat and the lower shelf.